-Intuitive iPhone, iPad, iPod touch, and Android interface

-Traxxas Link makes it easy to learn, understand, and access powerful tuning options.
-Control Drive Effects settings such as TSM assistance percentage; steering and throttle sensitivity; steering percentage; braking strength; and throttle trim by simply touching and dragging the sliders on the screen.
+Intuitive iPhone, iPad, and iPod touch interface Traxxas Link makes it easy to learn, understand, and access powerful tuning options.
+Control Drive Effects settings such as steering and throttle sensitivity; steering percentage; braking strength; and throttle trim by simply touching and dragging the sliders on the screen.